 Convenient, consistent, scaleable

 Yes, medications may have potential side effects.
 But if we consider the benefits of medication, it makes sense that they are the most common mental health treatment.
-Unlike traditional face-to-face care, they are convenient to access, deliver consistent outcomes, and are easy to scale.
+Unlike traditional face-to-face care, they are convenient to access and are easy to scale.
 Fortunately, digital therapeutics can offer those same benefits while also providing people with the care they prefer.

 Rooted in evidence